 The National Society of Collegiate Scholars (NSCS) is an invitation-only honor society for the highest achieving college freshmen and sophomores.
 The NSCS Chapter at HCC is made up of Honors Institute students who are dedicated to scholarship, leadership, and community service.
 Meetings are held during the monthly Big Friday events.
-Meet your 2014-2015 NSCS Officers and Board Members.
+Meet your 2015-2016 NSCS Officers.

 Partners in the Parks

 Partners in the Parks (PITP) is an experiential learning program, sponsored by Southern Utah University and Cedar Breaks National Monument in partnership with the National Collegiate Honors Council.
 PITP explores the history and value of the U.S. National Park Service during a comprehensive week of camping, exploration, and multi-faceted education within one of the national parks.
 Seminars led by university faculty and park personnel include historical, scientific, cultural, and other important areas unique to a given park.
 Participants may study art, architecture, engineering, ecology, geology, anthropology, astronomy, or public policy; practice nature writing, journaling, meditating, or cooking; develop leadership and communication skills; learn to appreciate differing points of view and politely challenge others' perspectives.
 Projects also take advantage of the exciting recreational opportunities in the parks to broaden the participants’ understanding of the overall value of the national parks to our country and its citizens.

 Learn more about Partners In The Parks and check out the proposed project sites at http://www.partnersintheparks.org/.